Expand Your World as You Live and Study in Japan!

 Fall Semester students attend school September through January while Spring Semester students attend school April through June.
 There is a designated teacher in charge of all exchange students at each school.
 He or she places each student in a homeroom class and decides which subjects each student will take.
 In general, Japanese high schools do not offer many electives; students generally choose only between fine art, music, or calligraphy.
 Students stay in the same classroom all day and the teachers move from room to room.
 This allows exchange students to integrate quickly into the class community.
 The average class consists of about 40 students.
 Japanese high schools have three grade levels and placement is determined based on academic performance and Japanese language skills.

-To ensure that students have the language skills necessary to successfully integrate into their host community, students interested in participating on a Fall, Spring, Academic Year program in Japan must have formally studied Japanese for at least 2 years and be able to pass our language exam.
-The more Japanese you know the faster you will be able to adjust to host family and school life.
-To ease your adjustment, it's important to try speaking Japanese as much as possible with your host family, friends and teachers.
+To ensure that students have the language skills necessary to successfully integrate into their host community, students interested in participating in the Fall, Spring, or Academic Year programs in Japan must have formally studied Japanese for at least 2 years and be able to pass our language exam.
+The more Japanese a student knows, the faster they will be able to adjust to life at school and within the community, whether staying with a host family or in a dormitory.
+To ease their adjustment, it is important for students to try speaking Japanese as much as possible with their host family, dormitory mates, friends, and teachers.

 Experience